 Skinos

 In the homonymous bay and just 3 km from Vathi, is the beach of Skinos.
-Here the waters are crystal clear and sheltered, while the dense vegetation of pine and cypress trees will offer you shade and coolness.
-The mountain Niritos opposite “shelters” the beach, keeping the waters calm, and offering a wonderful landscape.
-The beach is narrow with pebbles and there is no parking, only a space that can accommodate 3-4 cars.
-So we suggest that those who will be travelling by car, arrive early to the beach to avoid the hassle of parking.
+Here, the waters are crystal clear and sheltered, while the dense vegetation of pine and cypress trees will offer you shade and coolness.
+The mountain Niritos, opposite, “shelters” the beach, keeping the waters calm and offering a wonderful landscape.
+The beach is narrow with pebbles, and there is no parking, only a space that can accommodate 3-4 cars.
+We suggest that those traveling by car arrive early at the beach to avoid the hassle of parking.
 To the right of the beach, the path leading to Gidaki beach starts.

 skinos beach